orshohat1/ex-code/README.md

 - Resource group creation
 - MongoDB Atlas deployment
 - Virtual network (VNet) and subnets
-- Storage account with private endpoint and DNS zone
+- Storage account with private endpoint and DNS zone for logging all requests to the API
 - Key Vault with private endpoint and DNS zone for secure secrets management
 - App Service for hosting the Flask API